 More and more people every day are being diagnosed with diabetes and prediabetes.
 It is not a surprise that this condition is becoming a widespread epidemic in the U.S. And people who recently joined the ranks, probably have no idea how to manage the condition.

 Well, that is normal.
-It can be an overwhelming condition to understand, especially if people constantly need to check their blood sugar level.
+It can be an overwhelming condition to understand, especially if people constantly need to check their blood sugar levels.
 Something else that also comes with the condition is blood testing.

 Those who have blood sugar problems have to regularly do blood tests.
 And blood testing might prove challenging for some.
 There are plenty of mistakes people can do that will affect their results.